Animus-Network/rapid-connect/README.md

 # Rapid Connect

 Rapid Connect is a cutting-edge peer to peer communication application designed to provide seamless and crystal-clear communication over the internet.
-Whether you're connecting with friends, family, or colleagues, NetSpeak Hub ensures that distance is no barrier to engaging conversations.
+Whether you're connecting with friends, family, or colleagues, Rapid Connect ensures that distance is no barrier to engaging conversations.

 ## Features